 Closed processes reduce risk while allowing lower cleanroom classifications and flexibility for more energy-efficient HVAC strategies.
 As manufacturing scales, we favor closed systems for consistency, safety, and operational efficiency.

+Open processes often require higher cleanroom classifications, closer alignment with ISO cleanroom standards, larger air-handling systems, more filtration, and higher operating costs.
 Air strategy is the big differentiator.
 Open viral processes require 100% once-through air, while closed systems allow air recirculation, which reduces energy use.

 Open processes are best when flexibility and hands-on handling are needed or when the process is still developing.
 Closed processes are the better option when using established manufacturing processes, materials are expensive, and when long-term efficiency is imperative.